 Despite the high cost of the equipment, caring for the equipment requires no special training.
-Simply put, plan ahead.
-All of the manuals for the equipment in the lab are available on D2L, and all of the manuals describe how to handle the equipment safely.
+The basic trick is to plan ahead.
+All of the manuals for the equipment in the lab are available on D2L.
 I expect you to read the manual for each piece of equipment from cover to cover before using the equipment.
-(The colloquial notion that "nobody reads the manual" is a myth.
-Read the manual!)
 Familiarize yourself with the equipment before using it.
-Create a "script" of all of the actions that you are going to execute during an experiment before you execute them.
+Create a "script" of all of the actions that you are going to take before you take them.
 Review that script.
-Think about all of the ways you might harm the equipment before you take any action.
+Think about all of the possible consequences of every action that you take before you take that action.
 When you are confident that your actions will not harm the equipment, then proceed with the script.